msaroufim/newblog/index.md

 ## Recent Projects (2024-2025)

 - **[Project popcorn](https://gpu-mode.github.io/popcorn/)** - Training an LLM in public to generate efficient CUDA and Triton Kernels.
-With 4 key workstreams: Data, Infra, Science and Language.
+With 4 key workstreams: Data, Evals, Infra, Science.
 - **[GPU MODE (fka CUDA MODE)](https://discord.com/invite/gpumode)** - I cofounded this community with Andreas Köpf Probably my most important project, a Discord community where people learn how GPUs work and then go on to ship real world projects.
 - **[torchao: PyTorch native quantization](https://github.com/pytorch/ao)** - I was a cofounder and tech lead where our goal was to make it trivial to explore and apply quantization algorithms.
-We experimented with easy to apply quantization algorithms for training and inference, CPU offloading with fused CPU Adam, quantized Adam, distributed NF4 and whole bunch more fun stuff

 ## Other work at PyTorch